gcomte/bitcoinvert/README.md

 If you want to get rid of the floating point and display rounded integers instead, use the `-i` flag:
 `bitcoinvert -i 1234567 SAT USD`

+### Using SI suffixes for the amount
+For very big or small numbers, it's easier to use SI suffixes than adding a lot of zeros.
+`bitcoinvert 1M SAT USD` => convert 1,000,000 SAT to USD
+`bitcoinvert 1.23k SAT` => convert 1,230 SAT

+Find a list of possible suffixes [here](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes).

 ### Multiple output currencies
 If you don't define the output currency, a table of various currencies will be displayed instead:
 `bitcoinvert -i 1 BTC`